-The question here is not which engine is better, but which engine you should pick based on what kind of boat you have and what the purpose of your boat will be.
+The question here is not which engine is better, but which engine you should pick based on what kind of boat you have and your boat’s purpose.

-The Outboard motor is perfect for smaller boats, fishermen and those who use their boats in lakes and rivers.
-If you live in areas of the country where you have 4 seasons and can not use your boat for an extended period of time, the outboard engine is your best bet.
-You can take it out, store it away and winterize it much easier.
+The Outboard motors are perfect for smaller boats, fishermen, and those who use their boats in lakes and rivers.
+If you live in areas where you have 4 seasons and can not use your boat for an extended period of time, the outboard engine is your best bet.
+You can take it out, store it away, and winterize it much easier.

 On the other hand, if you are thinking of buying a large boat where you are going to entertain your family and friends, the inboard engine makes more sense.

-To match the power of the inboard engine, you will need more than one outboard motor which of course will increase fuel consumption.
-Inboard engines are hard to fix because they are usually cramped inside a very tight space and winterizing inboard motor can be a real pain.
+To match the inboard engine’s power, you will need more than one outboard motor, which will increase fuel consumption.
+Inboard engines are hard to fix because they are usually cramped inside a very tight space, and winterizing an inboard motor can be a real pain.